rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationPolicy.md

     - policyId - System.String
     - runAsync - System.Boolean
 - Returns list of System.Strings.
-### deletetprpolicy
-Delete a TPR policy.

-- There is a single argument of type DeleteTprPolicyInput.
-- Returns System.String.
 ### gethealthmonitorpolicystatus
 Get health monitor policies on the Rubrik cluster.